Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Acknowledgment

 \section{Acknowledgment}

+We thank anonymous reviewers of the \emph{5th International Conference on Algorithmic Decision Theory (ADT '17)} and of the journal \emph{Autonomous Agents and Multi-Agent Systems (JAAMAS)} for their constructive feedback.
+In particular, we thank an anonymous reviewer of JAAMAS for pointing us to an issue in the algorithm of Bartholdi III and Trick that also applied to our algorithms.

-Jiehua Chen was partially supported by the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number {631163.11}, by the Israel Science Foundation (grant no. 551145/14), and by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement numbers~677651.
+Jiehua Chen was partially supported by the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number {631163.11}, by the Israel Science Foundation (grant no. 551145/14), by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement numbers~677651, and by the WWTF research grant (VRG18-012).